 CHIN245Chinese FilmThis course examines the cinematic traditions of China, Taiwan, and Hong Kong in light of such topics as: the foundational legends of Chinese cinema, the relationship between film and politics, representations of historical crisis (e.g., the February 28 Incident (1947), the Great Proletarian Cultural Revolution (1966-76), and the British handover of Hong Kong (1997)), revolutionary aesthetics, and "spectacular" violence.
 The overarching question we will explore is: How do Chinese films create the spectacle of "China," narrate its history, and represent its diverse cultural landscapes both at home and abroad?

 CHIN260Women in ChinaAs in many countries subject to imperialism, women's movements in China were an important part of China's modernization project.
 How, then, have Chinese feminist theories and women's movements been different from those in the West?
-What is it like to live as a woman in a rapidly changing China through the 20th and 21st centuries, from the end of the last dynasty to the Republic of China, through the anti-imperialist movements, the anti-Japanese war, Mao's China, and the era of economic reform?
-We will explore these questions by reading women's essays, memoirs, and fictions, and looking at feminist theories and women's movements in China.
+What is it like to live as a woman in a rapidly changing China through the 20th and 21st centuries?
+This course takes three approaches to explore these questions.
+To examine the characteristics and changes of gender roles we look at the representations of women in literature and film.
+To understand women's experiences we read women writers' essays, memoirs and fictions.
+To think about how women work as historical agents who make historical changes, we look at women activists, feminist thinkers and women's movements.

 CHIN300Advanced ChineseThis course is a continuation of the Intermediate Chinese language sequence.
 The objective is to make a transition from textbook Chinese to real-life communication situations.
 For this purpose, the course surveys materials including texts from literature, the social sciences and cultural history, and students will be exposed to a wide variety of written and spoken styles of Chinese.
 Some of the materials selected are original publications drawn from books, magazines and newspapers.
 The opportunity to work directly with lively, authentic materials will be valuable for studying Chinese language, literature, society and culture.
 This course focuses on content and style with extensive discussion and frequent written assignments in Chinese.
 It will consolidate what the students have learned in the past and help them develop better reading and writing skills.
 In addition, the improvement of speaking and listening abilities will also be emphasized.
 This course may be tailored to the needs of the participants and may be taken for credit up to three times.Prerequisite: CHIN-203